henrihapponen/oura-ring-wrapper/README.md

 ## How It Works

-This project involves three parts:
+This project includes three parts:

 ### 1. `get-ring-data.py` is the script used to download all the data a user has.

 It returns 5 CSV files:
 - `sleep.csv` for all sleep data
 - `activity.csv` for all activity data
-- `readiness.csv` for readiness data (i.e. some recovery indicators and lagged values)
+- `readiness.csv` for readiness data (i.e. some recovery indicators and lagged values for example)
 - `combined.csv` for all of these three datasets combined
 - `modified.csv` for a trimmed version the combined data

-### 2. `visualize.py` is a script for plotting the data returned by `get-ring-data.py`.
+### 2. `visualize.py` is a script for plotting all this data.
 These include:
+- Sleep, activity, and readiness trends
 -

 ### 3. `insights.py` is an attempt to get some new insight additional to what Oura provides on their app and website
 -